Are you worried about how to feed your family due to current or future food supply issues? If so, you aren't alone.

-11. Barter With Others for Variety in Your Food Supply
+Barter with Others for Variety in Your Food Supply

-Once you explore all options for independent and self-reliant methods of stabilizing your family's food supply, you'll find there are things you just can't produce or acquire on your own.
+Once you explore all options for independent and self-reliant methods of stabilizing your family's food supply, you'll find things you can't produce or acquire on your own.
 However, you could barter or trade for them.

 Some food and food-related items we've purchased online for emergency food and long-term food supplies include